Lugdunum3D/Lugdunum/doc/architecture.md

     * The render view A
     * The render view B
     * The render view C, which is *disabled*, as each one of these can be enabled and disabled as wished.
-* Both render views A and B each have a camera, and each camera has its own render queue.
+* Both render views A and B each have a camera, and each render view has its own render queue.
-* Cameras are also linked to a scene, and scenes are linked to each camera's render queues.
+* Cameras are also linked to a scene by the means of a Scene::Node, and scenes are linked to each camera's render queues.
 * In this particular case, it appears that we have only one scene, so each camera points to the same scene, and the scene points to two render queues.